You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Keywords and Keyword Phrases are terms used by Web searchers that tend to define the Internet content they are looking for.

-Keywords are the most substantial elements of the search engine optimization (SEO) and online reputation management industries.
-Internet searchers have come to trust major search engines like Google to deliver relevant, high quality results in relation to their queries.
-To this effect, the data retrieved by search engine crawlers is compared and categorized by indexer applications according to keyword databases.
+Keywords are the most substantial elements of search engine optimization (SEO) and online reputation management industries.
+Internet searchers have come to trust major search engines like Google to deliver relevant, high-quality results in relation to their queries.
+To this effect, the data retrieved by search engine crawlers are compared and categorized by indexer applications according to keyword databases.

 Keywords Meta Tags are HTML elements in Web pages that list the keyword phrases relevant to the document.

 A keyword meta tag is invisible to website visitors as it lives in the HTML of the web page.
 They were once frequently used by search engine optimization (SEO) professionals to inform crawlers and indexers about the primary keywords that the content on a Web page was created around.
 Keyword phrases in meta tags are separated by commas, and these meta tags are placed before the description tags.